choria-legacy/marionette-collective/website/simplerpc/agents.md

 {% endhighlight %}

 Strictly speaking this Agent will work but isn't considered complete - there's no meta data and no help.

+A helper agent called [_rpcutil_][RPCUtil] is included from version _0.4.9_ onward that helps you gather stats, inventory etc about the running daemon.
+It's a full SimpleRPC agent including DDL, you can look at it too for an example.

 ### Agent Name
 The agent name is derived from the class name, the example code creates *MCollective::Agent::Helloworld* and the agent name would be *helloworld*.